Gene editing tools: Building a path to GMP

 A simple solution from R&D to Clinical Material

 To increase the simplicity of sourcing material for our clients, Aldevron offers a one-vendor strategy for both pre-clinical and GMP gene editing nucleases.
 We provide research grade Cas9 nucleases for use in development work, and also a standard GMP product to edit cells targeted for clinical studies.
-Below is the design of the construct Aldevron has selected for GMP production, which will be available Q4 2017.
+Below is the design of the construct Aldevron has selected for GMP production.

 How Aldevron's Cas9 Enzymes work